prowide/prowide-iso20022/README.md

 ### Artifacts

 The root project creates an uber jar named **pw-iso20022-SRUYYYY-version.jar** with the library API for all ISO20022 message categories: pacs, camt, xsys, sese, etc...
-So if you need to process many different message types or you want to keep your dependencies simple, you can just take the single jar output.
+So if you need to process many message types, or you want to keep your dependencies simple, you can just take the single jar output.
 This is also the jar published in **Maven Central**.